Course Descriptions 2024-2025

 Algebra II

 This course covers what is typically taught in second year high school algebra.
 Topics include solving, graphing, and the application of linear, absolute value, quadratic, exponential, logarithmic, polynomial, and rational functions.
-Matrices, functions, sequences, probability, and an introduction to trigonometry also are be taught.
+Material will also cover matrices, functions, sequences, probability, and an introduction to trigonometry.
 The overall emphasis is on understanding the “why” of algebra through mastery of concepts and skills and application to real world problems.
+Additional fees will apply if there are less than 5 students.

 Prerequisite: Successful completion of Algebra I or equivalent (as determined by the instructor).